Last Updated on July 22, 2022 by Luke Feldbrugge

 Also, make sure to lock in your mortgage rate when negotiating with your lender.
 Again, rates change quickly.
 So you need to lock in the rate during the refinancing approval process.
 Otherwise the rate can change and you could end up with a bad deal.

-Another big mistake is leaving money on the table by not taking advantage of Homes for Heroes’ amazing deals.
+Another big mistake is leaving money on the table by not taking advantage of Homes for Heroes and they savings provided.
 When you work with our mortgage specialists to refinance your home, you’ll save money on lending fees, title fees and more.
 There’s no obligation, and you could end up saving hundreds, if not thousands of dollars.
-If the whole point of home refinancing is to save money, why not save the most money possible with Homes for Heroes?
+If the whole point of home refinancing is to save money, why not save the most money possible?

-Ready to refinance your home mortgage?
-Register with Homes for Heroes today and get started on the path to big savings.
+Ready to refinance your mortgage?
+Register with Homes for Heroes today and get started on the path to saving so money.